Jianghao/Sentiment_COVID-19/README.md

         - `dict_sentiment_imputer.py`
         - `emb_clf_setup_utils.py`
         - `emb_sentiment_imputer.py`
-  - 02_visual/: exploration analysis
+  - 02_visual/: exploration analysis, see details in `figures`.
-  - 03_sentiment_recovery/: model the sentiment recovery half-life
+  - 03_sentiment_recovery/: This section reproduce the result of `Expressed sentiment alterations during COVID-19 pandemic`： the first measure--recovery half-life.
-  - 04_sentiment_shock/: model the sentiment shock size
-  - 05_lockdown_effect/: model the impact of lockdown on expressed sentiment
+  - 04_sentiment_shock_and_lockdown_effect/: This section reproduce the result of `Expressed sentiment alterations during COVID-19 pandemic`： the second measure--sentiment drop and the results of `Impacts of lockdowns on expressed sentiment`